 Bible Truth for Everyday Life

-Layers of ivory piled heavenward for weeks—the kind of snow that melts and freezes a half-dozen times, leaving crusty layers like some seven-layer dessert gone horribly wrong.
-I’d been pleading with God to lead me out of a tough stretch.
+Layers of ivory piled heavenward for weeks—the kind of snow that melts and freezes a half-dozen times.
+I’d been pleading with God to lead me out of a difficult emotional season.
 I had no idea he was about to open my eyes with a very clear object lesson in the form of a pleading child.

 We kept the yellow snow shovel propped right next to the front door that year.
 Every morning, we scraped the icy cement and threw out the salt.